stefanrua/gpucomp/poster.md

 - `libxz` \
 IBM's POWER9 processors have a hardware accelerator for `gzip` called NX. `libnxz` is the library for compressing on it. \
 - `nvcomp` \
 Compression library by Nvidia, unfortunately made proprietary in version 2.3.
-I tested the earlier open source version which was already in `lzbench`.
+We tested the earlier open source version which was already in `lzbench`.

 <!--
 - `bsc`[^bsc] \